sobhonium/Forest-scene-Reconstruction-Rocnet/README.md

 ## Note
-If you want to avoid using MATLAB (just using python for all the generating/reconstruction of data) use [this](./Python Version) instead.
+If you want to avoid using MATLAB (just using python for all the generating/reconstruction of data) use [**./Python Version**](./Python%20Version) folder instead.
 It's files and functions are edited to work with python totally.

 ## Resources
 - Rocnet notebook https://github.com/ljc91122/RocNet